Khema: Early life and marriage

-According to Buddhist tradition, Khema was born in the city of Sagala as the daughter of the king of the Madra Kingdom.
+According to Buddhist tradition, Khema was born in the city of Sagala as the daughter of the king of the Madra Kingdom, located in modern day Sialkot in Punjab, Pakistan.
 Her name means "security" and is sometimes used as a synonym for Nirvana.
 Khema was described as being immensely beautiful and having a radiant golden complexion.
 When she came of age she married King Bimbisara of the kingdom of Magadha and became one of his chief royal consorts.

 Meeting the Buddha

 As a chief consort of the king, Khema developed a strong attachment to her beauty and became very vain.
 As a devout Buddhist himself, King Bimbisara tried multiple times to get his wife to visit the Buddha but Khema always refused.
 Khema had a strong attachment to her looks and knew the Buddha found fault with physical beauty.
 Knowing Khema loved beautiful things, King Bimbisara hired poets to recite poems in front of Khema describing the beauty of the monastery the Buddha was staying at in order to entice her to visit.
 Hearing about the beauty of the monastery, Khema became curious and went to visit the monastery.
 In order to ensure that Khema encounter the Buddha, King Bimbisara ordered the guards accompanying her to guide the Queen to the Buddha.

 As Khema toured the monastery and approached the main hall the Buddha was staying in, the Buddha read her mind and used psychic powers to conjure up an image of a woman even more beautiful than her to appear fanning him.
 Stunned by the beautiful woman, Khema thought she was mistaken about the Buddha disparaging beauty.
 As Khema fixated on the image of the beautiful woman, the Buddha aged the image before her eyes, from youth, middle age, old age and then death.
 Seeing the image of the beautiful woman age and die, Khema realized she too must share the same fate.
 The Buddha then preached to her about the impermanence of beauty until she attained stream-entry, a level of enlightenment.
 The Buddha then continued to preach to her about the problems of attachment to worldly desires until she attained arahantship.
 Following the attainment she joined the Buddha's monastic community and became a bhikkhuni.
 Buddhist writer Susan Murcott notes that the story of Khema's enlightenment is a rare case of a laywoman attaining enlightenment before becoming a monastic.